-Let’s notice a few things from all those examples I mentioned.
+Let’s notice a few things from all the examples I mentioned.
 There truly are controlling manipulative predators, but USUALLY, THE MANIPULATOR WAS/IS A VERY CLOSE ACQUAINTANCE.
 Sometimes it’s a spouse – Adam/Eve.
 Sometimes it’s a superior/boss – Sarah/Hagar.
 It can be a relative – Laban/Jacob, Miriam, Aaron/Moses.
 Sometimes it’s a ministry – Eli’s sons/people.
 Sometimes it’s a lover – Delilah/Samson.

 People who try to manipulate us are usually close acquaintances.
-Also, the people we manipulate and control, or attempt to, are usually close to us.
-Most often, the people who succeed in manipulating us are people we care about and maybe love and the people we manipulate are usually the people who care about or love us.
+Also, the people we manipulate and control or attempt to, are usually close to us.
+Most often, the people who succeed in manipulating us are people we care about and maybe love, and the people we manipulate are usually the people who care about or love us.
 So, when we are handling controlling manipulative people we are usually talking about handling people we probably care greatly about.